Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

 Home > Patient & Family Resources > Health Library > DTaP (Diphtheria, Tetanus, Pertussis) Vaccine: What You Need to Know

-DTaP vaccine can help protect your child from diphtheria, tetanus, and pertussis.
+DTaP vaccine can prevent diphtheria, tetanus, and pertussis.

 Children with minor illnesses, such as a cold, may be vaccinated.
 Children who are moderately or severely ill should usually wait until they recover before getting DTaP vaccine.